 Business Office Manager

+Another promising position in business administration that requires only an associate’s degree is that of a business office manager.
 In this position, managers are required to handle all the paperwork involved in a busy office environment.
 This person will have to be able to multi-task.
 Each office manager will handle tasks based on the industry, but most often, they are supervising the smooth running of the office itself.
 The person might handle accounts receivable, accounts payable and human resources tasks.

 Payroll and Benefits Administrator

+The demand for payroll and benefits managers is clear.
 In medium to large companies, there should be at least one person administering payroll and helping employees figure out their benefits.
 They oversee the compensation of all the workers from the janitorial staff to high-level executives.
 They will have to know bookkeeping procedures as well as the laws governing compensation and benefits in their state.
 They will collect data on attendance as well as wage garnishments and payroll taxes.

 An associate degree in business administration can lead to high-paying positions in a variety of fields.
 Every business has need of professionals who can adapt to the changing landscape of the business world.
 You don’t need a bachelor’s degree to start a satisfying, well-paying job in a field that you love.